casey/just/README.md

 ### Grammar

-A non-normative grammar of justfiles can be found in [GRAMMAR.md](GRAMMAR.md).
+A non-normative grammar of `justfile`s can be found in [GRAMMAR.md](GRAMMAR.md).

 ### just.sh

 Before `just` was a fancy Rust program it was a tiny shell script that called `make`.
 You can find the old version in [extras/just.sh](extras/just.sh).

-### User Justfiles
+### User `justfile`s

 If you want some recipes to be available everywhere, you have a few options.

-First, create a justfile in `~/.user.justfile` with some recipes.
+First, create a `justfile` in `~/.user.justfile` with some recipes.

 #### Recipe Aliases

-If you want to call the recipes in `~/.user.justfile` by name, and don’t mind creating an alias for every recipe, add the following to your shell’s initialization script:
+If you want to call the recipes in `~/.user.justfile` by name, and don't mind creating an alias for every recipe, add the following to your shell's initialization script:

 ```sh
 for recipe in `just --justfile ~/.user.justfile --summary`; do